ICGV Óðinn

 ICGV Óðinn is a decommissioned offshore patrol vessel formerly operated by the Icelandic Coast Guard.
 She is the oldest ship in the coastguard's fleet, and it is believed that her Burmeister & Wain engines are the only such engines that are still serviceable in the world today.
-Since her withdrawal from active duty, she has served as a floating exhibit at the Reykjavík Maritime Museum in Reykjavík Harbour.
+Since her withdrawal from active duty, she has served as a museum ship at the Reykjavík Maritime Museum in Reykjavík Harbour.
 The ship is still maintained, and operative as of June 2022.

 Service

 On 10 July 1960, Óðinn fired on the British trawler Grimsby Town, which was claimed to be fishing within Iceland's 12 mile territorial waters, with two shots hitting Grimsby Towns funnel.
 The Royal Navy frigate came up and prevented Óðinn from arresting Grimsby Town.
 On 27 April 1963, Óðinn caught the Aberdeen trawler Milwood and after a chase, took the trawler into Reykjavík.
 Milwood was eventually released in August that year after the trawler's owners paid a bond of £10,000.
 On 23 October 1963, Óðinn went to the aid of the British trawler Northern Spray, which had run aground off the coast of Iceland, and with the trawler James Barrie, rescued Northern Sprays crew and attempted unsuccessfully to refloat the stranded trawler.